danielrcurtis/gnfs/README.md

 # Rust GNFS Implementation

-Welcome to the Rust implementation of the General Number Field Sieve (GNFS), the most advanced algorithm used for factoring large integers.
+Welcome to the Rust implementation of the General Number Field Sieve (GNFS), the most advanced classical algorithm used for factoring large integers.
 This project aims to provide a robust and efficient implementation of GNFS, leveraging the power and safety of Rust.

 ## Project Inspiration